RULES FOR AUTHORS

 Changing one’s mind is an author’s prerogative.
 And an author is free to withdraw an article at no charge – as long as it is withdrawn within 5 days of its initial submission.

 Educational BULLETIN” CONSCIOUSNESS ” is self-financed and does not receive funding from any institution/government.
 Hence, the Journal operates solely through processing charges we receive from the authors and some academic/corporate sponsors.
 The handling fee is required to meet its maintenance.
 Being an Open Access Journal, Educational BULLETIN” CONSCIOUSNESS ” does not collect subscription charges from readers that enjoy free online access to the articles.
 Authors are hence required to pay a fair handling fee for processing their articles.
 However, there are no submission charges.
-Authors are required to make a very nominal payment only after their manuscript has been accepted for publication, most frequently publisher offer free publication to encourage the authors.

 When preparing a manuscript for submission to the editorial Board, authors should be guided by the following rules, drawn up taking into account the requirements of Russian and international associations and organizations, including the “Uniform requirements for manuscripts Submitted to biomedical journals” (Uniform Requirements for Manuscripts Submitted to Biomedical Journals), developed by the International Committee of medical journal Editors, as well as the principles and rules of COPE (Committee on Publication Ethics), WAME (world Association of medical editors), ORI (the Office of Research Integrity), CSE (Council of Science Editors), EASE (European Association of Science Editors), and HAC (Higher attestation Commission) requirements.

 Sent to the editor in electronic form via Google form (https://forms.gle/nCjHc3Yh2pJNDyAK6), you need to download the following set of documents: